bngates/test_repository/README.md

 # test_repository
-This is for class
+This is for INFX551
 ## About
-This is me typing things
+This is me attempting to learn how to use this
 ### Team
-me and me
+Us
 ## Setup & Requirements
-Stuff and Things
+Interwebs